 These regular sessions were made possible by a volunteer and mentor from the Thurgoona Men’s Shed.
 Dave opened 3 sessions a week for more than a year – his efforts have been significant, helpful and greatly appreciated.
 It was with Dave’s assistance that we ran more formal sessions to use pallet wood to make coffee tables.
 Unfortunately, Dave had to move on and we needed to find another volunteer to open for us.

-Present: We have moved to Thurgoona Men’s Shed.
-We have opened to new members; however, Covid-19 has meant that we have suspended operations until the isolation measures have been lifted.
-The men at the Thurgoona Men’s Shed have been working hard to upgrade their current premises.
-There is still work to be done on the toilets, kitchen, recreation and craft rooms.
+Present: We are now operating from a facility we share with the Thurgoona Men’s Shed.
+The men at the Thurgoona Men’s Shed have been working hard to upgrade the current premises and we now have a functional craft room and access to a variety of tools, machines, and equipment.
 Members of the Albury Women’s Shed are very appreciative of the efforts the men have made, and are making, to include and welcome us to the Shed.